 To perform a root canal, a small access hole will be drilled into your tooth.
 Through this small hole, decay and infection is gently removed using surgical files and a flush comprised of water and sodium hydrochloride.
 If infection is still present, antibacterial medication will be injected into the hole before it is temporarily sealed.
 This seal will be removed within one week, and a permanent seal will take its place.
 If no infection is present, the access hole will be sealed on the same day as your procedure.

 While it may sound complex and frightening, a root canal is a common, safe general dentistry procedure.
 Dr. Barton will work closely with you during all phases of your root canal to help guarantee your comfort and ensure your tooth is protected against further infection.

-Please contact us today to schedule your initial dental evaluation with Dr. Thomas Barton, serving patients in Kansas City and Gladstone, Missouri.
+Please contact us today to schedule your initial dental evaluation with Dr. Thomas Barton, serving patients in Kansas City, Missouri.